DONKEY0xSHOT/PAPA-2.0/README.md

   vivisect recovers using heuristics that PAPA's recursive-descent plus pdata seeding does not yet replicate.

-PAPA generally achieves recal and percision rates raging from 90% to 100%.
-Since CAPA is designed for initial triage, the remaining gap is well within useful range and the vast majority of rules behave identically!
+On medium binaries, PAPA generally achieves recall and percision rates raging from 90% to 100%.
+Since CAPA is designed for initial triage, this gap is well within useful range.

 ## TODO